tensorflow/models/inception/README.md

 **NOTE** If you wish to prepare a custom image data set for transfer learning, you will need to invoke [`build_image_data.py`](inception/data/build_image_data.py) on your custom data set.
-Please see the associated options and assumptions behind this script by reading the comments section of [`build_image_data.py`] (inception/data/build_image_data.py).
+Please see the associated options and assumptions behind this script by reading the comments section of [`build_image_data.py`](inception/data/build_image_data.py).
 Also, if your custom data has a different number of examples or classes, you need to change the appropriate values in [`imagenet_data.py`](inception/imagenet_data.py).

 The second piece you will need is a trained Inception v3 image model.
-You have the option of either training one yourself (See [How to Train from Scratch] (#how-to-train-from-scratch) for details) or you can download a pre-trained model like so:
+You have the option of either training one yourself (See [How to Train from Scratch](#how-to-train-from-scratch) for details) or you can download a pre-trained model like so:

 ```shell